Feeling unwanted in a relationship doesn’t always look dramatic. Sometimes it’s quiet.

 ✔ If your partner repeatedly dismisses your feelings without making an effort to improve.

-In such cases, prioritizing your emotional well-being and considering healthier options is crucial.
-You deserve to feel loved, valued and appreciated.
+In such cases, prioritising your emotional well-being and considering healthier options is crucial.

 Final Thoughts